 So however you like to do it, with an inspiration board, a timeline, a brainstorm etc, just get that vision of your dream trip out on paper.
 Make sure to include the main destinations and experiences you’d like to include.
 Consider, do you want to travel in Summer or Winter?
 Do you want to travel solo, or in a group?
-Do you want to do a eurail trip or group tour, or a combination of both?
+Do you want to do a Eurail trip or group tour, or a combination of both?

-I always wished I’d done more of this before I left New Zealand, but because I always knew there were certain places I wanted to visit in Europe, I was a little lazy to research much beyond that.
+I always wished I’d done more research before I left New Zealand, but because I always knew there were certain places I wanted to visit in Europe, I was a little lazy to research much beyond that.
 I found once I’d arrived in Europe though, I had not always given myself a good amount of time in some cities and that if I’d known about nearby destinations to the places I was visiting, I could have added some extra days to my visit.

 So please, gift yourself the time to define roughly what you want to do in each place, and then to check if there are any nearby places or attractions worth a day trip.
 A quick zoom in on google maps is an easy way to spot possible day trip destinations.

+3. This is where you decide either how much you can save until your planned departure date, or, how long it will take you to save enough for your desired trip.

 Setting your departure deadline and calculating your savings plan is like putting fuel in the plane to get you there.
-This is where you decide either how much you can save until your planned departure date, or, how long it will take you to save enough for your desired trip.

 To get a rough idea of how much money you’ll need, I always make an estimate of what my per day expenses will be for food, accommodation, transport and attractions, plus a bit extra for miscellaneous spending.
 Also add the cost of any significant expenses, like your return flights or guided tours.
 Whatever way you choose to budget, you just need to set yourself a departure deadline and then make it happen.

 Depending on how much you can/plan to save, this will determine how long you can keep travelling and therefore how many places you can visit.
 I suggest avoiding the temptation to visit everywhere on your list by spending just one or two nights in each place.
 You will only end up exhausted and unable to enjoy each place as much as it deserves.

 So choose the destinations and experiences that really excite you.
 These are likely to be the reasons you decided to plan this trip in the first place, so refer back to your dream vision from step one at this point too.

 This is the stage when I reach for my Lonely Planet.
 I always used to avoid spending money on guide books because I knew I could get the same information free on the web, but the way Lonely Planet packages information on each destination is super useful and time-saving.
 They always have a write up on the main attractions in a city with opening hours, directions and pricing etc.

 So work out what the main attractions you want to see in each destination are, then how many days you’ll need to cover them.
 I suggest adding an extra half or whole day to each place just to soak in the atmosphere.
 This is also a good time to check if any of the attractions you want to see have closing days.
 Lonely Planet provide really good planning information like this too.

 Yes, it’s finally time to start making some reservations!
 Depending how flexible you’d like to be with your travel days, you may not want to book all your accommodation up front, but I would always make sure to check if you will be away during any public holidays or celebrations as accommodation is likely to book out over these dates.
 Making reservations during peak season is also a good idea unless you want to be stuck in the grottiest hostel / most expensive hotel in town.

-I always find making the first booking the hardest, whether it’s booking the flight, or accomodation, because that sets the dates for the rest of the trip.
+I always find making the first booking the hardest, whether it’s booking the flight, or accommodation, because that sets the dates for the rest of the trip.
 Once you’ve got this set though it should get a lot easier and before you know it, you’ll be on your way!